dmotte/desktainer/example-extended/README.md

 This directory contains an example of **how to extend** the `dmotte/desktainer` Docker image to easily adapt it to your needs.

-In addition to the base image, we have:
+On top of the base image, we have:

 - installed some **additional packages** (`nano`, `curl`, `zip`, `tmux`, etc.)
 - installed the **Firefox** web browser